 In explaining these findings, some have suggested that reward may act on visual working memory by enhancing visual processing (O’Brien & Raymond, 2012; Itthipuripat, Vo, Sprague and Serences, 2019) or by increasing working memory capacity (Kawasaki &Yamaguchi, 2013).
 Others have suggested that reward shifts attentional allocation between items as a trade-off (Morey, Morey & Rouder, 2011).
 One such study by Sandry and Ricker (2020) investigated whether the orientation of attention towards a list item might increase maintenance of that item in visual working memory at the expense of other items.
 Participants were presented three sequential shapes.
-Items were presented in black, but in some lists, one list item may be presented in red.
+Most items were presented in black, but in some lists, one list item was presented in red.
 Participants were given a 2-alternative forced choice recognition task where they had to identify which of two shapes was presented in the list.
 Furthermore, correct responses to black list items were worth 3 points (with a 3 point penalty for incorrect responses), but responses to red list items were worth 25 points (with a 25 point penalty for incorrect responses).
 There was no effect on accuracy, but response times to reward-colored items were significantly shorter.
 This led the authors to conclude that prioritized items were being better maintained in working memory.

 The task used by Sandry and Ricker (2020) offers an intuitive way to measure several effects of rewarded stimuli against other non-rewarded items in a list.
 However, there are a few gaps left by the study.
-As with other studies in this domain, the possible effects of reward on response bias cannot be addressed due to the use of a 2-AFC task, since it only provides accuracy measures.
+As with other studies in this domain, the possible effects of reward on response bias cannot be addressed due to the use of a 2-AFC task, since it only provides a measure of accuracy.
 As some have suggested, in a task where participants are given greater rewards for remembering some items over others, participants can voluntarily adopt different prioritization strategies (Bowen, Marchesi & Kensinger, 2020).
 Thus, we believe it would be a fruitful endeavor to substitute a 2-AFC task with an old/new recognition task where participants could make false alarms towards a rewarded list item.
 Furthermore, unlike prior studies that utilized separate training and test phases, participants in Sandry and Ricker’s (2020) experiment were rewarded in the memory task itself.
-Aside from directly encouraging alternate rehearsal strategies as previously mentioned, this also limits any interpretations about the extent to which learned reward associations in one task may unintentionally transfer to a separate memory task.
+Aside from directly encouraging alternate rehearsal strategies as previously mentioned, this also limits any interpretations about the extent to which learned reward associations in one task unintentionally transfer to another task.